 Lt.
-Col. Bryan J. Smith, P.E., Construction Site Safety Expert
+Col Bryan J. Smith, P.E., Construction Site Safety Expert

-Result: The plaintiff settled out of court for a minor amount.
+Result: The defendants settled out of court.

 Lt.
-Col. Bryan J. Smith, P.E., Construction Site Safety Expert with DJS Associates, Inc., can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.
+Col Bryan J. Smith, P.E., Construction Site Safety Expert with DJS Associates, Inc., can be reached via email at experts@forensicDJS.com or via phone at 215-659-2010.